chumaky/docker-images/README.md

 postgres_mongo_fdw|14.4_fdw5.4.0
 postgres_mongo_fdw|14.3_fdw5.4.0
 postgres_mongo_fdw|13.3_fdw5.2.9

-### All inclusive image
-- `postgres_all.docker`
-  - All inclusive image which is built on top of individual postgres images with single FDW installed.

-Currently it includes FDWs for Mongo, TDS (MSSQL & Sybase), Mysql as well as two built in FDWs for Postgres and Files.
-TODO: Add support for Oracle, SQLite.

-#### Available image tags
-Tag naming pattern corresponds one to one to the official postgres tags.

-Image|Tag
--|-
-postgres_fdw|latest
-postgres_fdw|14.4
-postgres_fdw|14.3

 ### Image building
 **Note:** If you use `docker` then just replace `podman` with `docker` in all commands below.